Pizza Hut hacked, company announces

 The Hut has been hacked.

 Pizza Hut announced Saturday that personal information of some of its customers may have been compromised.
-A press release from the pizza chain reported that those who placed an order on its website or mobile app between the morning of Oct.
+A customer notice from the pizza chain reported that those who placed an order on its website or mobile app between the morning of Oct.
 1 to midday Oct.
 2 might have had their information exposed.

 Pizza Hut was hacked, company says https://t.co/3vHvwxamBq #dallas pic.twitter.com/Gl6xW9Ysgk— Dallas News Now (@dallasnewsnow) October 14, 2017